Meet Sophfronia Scott

 About Sophfronia

-Her latest book is The Seeker and the Monk: Everyday Conversations with Thomas Merton.
+Her latest book is the bestselling Wild, Beautiful, and Free, a historical novel set during the Civil War.
 Sophfronia’s other books include Unforgivable Love, Love’s Long Line, Doing Business By the Book, and This Child of Faith: Raising a Spiritual Child in a Secular World, co-written with her son Tain.
 Her essays, short stories, and articles have appeared in numerous publications including Yankee Magazine, The Christian Century, North American Review, NewYorkTimes.com, and O, The Oprah Magazine.
 Her essays “Hope On Any Given Day,” “The Legs On Which I Move,” and “Why I Didn’t Go to the Firehouse” are listed among the Notables in the Best American Essays series.